dib-lab/elvers/docs/salmon.md

 salmon quant -i nema -l A -1 <(gunzip -c $R1) -2 <(gunzip -c $R2) -o ${sample_name}_quant
 ```

-Both indexing the transcriptome and running quantification are integrated as rules in the eelpond workflow, so the whole process happens in an automated fashion.
+Both indexing the transcriptome and running quantification are integrated as rules in the elvers workflow, so the whole process happens in an automated fashion.

 ## Modifying Params for Salmon